 A: Average 8 – 12.
 Maximum 15

-A good English for High School Preparation program is essential for any international student wanting to successfully enter a high school in Australia.
+A good English for High School Preparation Course is essential for most international students wishing to successfully enter a High School in Australia.

 AICOL is able to offer prospective students a pathway to Public Schools and many Private Schools.
 Students who are entering Year 7 to Year 11 in Australian secondary schools can enrol in the AICOL HSP program.
 They can study and achieve the English language requirement for direct entry into the nominated high school.
-Following discussions with several high schools we have decided to expand the curriculum and introduce a new timetable from 1 July 2022.
-For these reasons the structured ESL content in the course will also include:
+The HSP course includes:

 • Australian culture and life skills